MohammadBadir/taskyv2/README.md

 Tasky is a webapp designed to help you keep track of your course schedules and assignments.

-# Release 0.3.4
+# Release 0.4.1

+- Added homepage
+- Redesigned Course table
-- Added exam option to Task Tab
+- QOL improvements: Themes, Undo option
-- Fixed Database reset bug

 ## Getting Started with Source Code